What Is a Refugee? What Is it Like to Leave Home?

 - reflect on choices that refugees make about what to bring.

-- Copies of handout below
+- printed copies of the My Backpack handout below

 refugee: a person who has been forced to flee from their home country and is unable or afraid to return because of war, violence, and persecution.

 - UNICEF USA.
 Video: Refugees: The Shared Story of Harry and Ahmad (with interposed footage of Syrian refugees with historical footage from World War II)

 - UNHCR, 2015.
 Video: A World In Crisis

 - Partnership for the advancement of New Americas, 2016.
 Video: Refugee Resettlement 101

 - UNHCR, 2020.
 Video: What is Refugee Resettlement and What is UNHCR’s Role?